kenneth-meyer/kenneth-meyer.github.io/teaching_mentorship.md

 ## Mentorship and Teaching

-As a 3rd year Ph.D. student, I have had various tutoring and mentoring experiences.
+As a 3rd year Ph.D. student, I have had various tutoring and mentoring experiences at The University of Texas at Austin.
+I find joy in them; they are what prevents me from prematurely pivoting my current career route.

 ### Graduate
 #### Fall 2024 - Spring 2025